leviduan/leviduan.github.io/quickstart/content/posts/SGBusLah.md

 - **Service Details:** Full route information and operating hours

 **Use Case:**
 *"It's 8:45 AM.
 You need to catch the 190 bus.
-Open SG Bus Lah!, see it's arriving in 3 minutes, and leave your flat at the perfect time."*
+Open SG BusGo!, see it's arriving in 3 minutes, and leave your flat at the perfect time."*

 ---